gkorpal/DreamSpark-SmallBasic/README.md

-My practice codes for Microsoft Small Basic from the year 2007.
+My Microsoft Small Basic practice codes from the year 2007.